LordOfMice/Tools/README.md

 burnmem - Win9x Memory Burn Driver.
 Limits memory for himem.sys (to limit it for Windows 9x).
 BIOS INT 15h interfaces for memory viewer as bonus.

-devsize - Windows NT Storage Devices Internal Interfaces viewer.
+devsize - Windows NT Storage Devices Internal Interfaces (Descriptors) viewer.
 It's strange but i could not find such tool - so wrote my own.

 giveio - Yes, this is first and only RIGHT (no side effects) version with x64 support!
 Use atsiv to load on modern x64 OSes.